-Comment Number Comment Response A33 We don't need this new bridge, but if we are going to build something, it should have the most limited footprint possible.
+Comment Number Comment Response A33 This project needs to be narrowed as much as possible and capped as much as possible.
+Expanding highways is detrimental to the communities they run through.
+We don't need this new bridge, but if we are going to build something, it should have the most limited footprint possible.
 In Ohio, ODOT and the City of Cincinnati have collaborated to reduce the project's footprint in downtown Cincinnati.
 The number of lanes and ramps provided were determined based on traffic operational analysis of existing and future traffic volumes traveling through the area.
 Further reductions in the number of lanes and/or ramps would negatively affect traffic flow, connectivity, and access to and from downtown Cincinnati.
 ODOT and the City of Cincinnati recently collaborated on refinements to the Downtown Cincinnati ramps that will open up an additional 9.5 acres of land for potential redevelopment.
 In Kentucky, KYTC has substantially reduced the project footprint, reducing required residential relocations from over 40 to 4 and commercial relocations from 6 to 5.
-The project through alternative technical concepts and innovation as part of the progressive design build contract scheduled to begin this year.
+The project team will continue to look for opportunities to reclaim land and reduce footprint through alternative technical concepts and innovation as part of the progressive design build contract scheduled to begin this year.
 ODOT and KYTC considered options for capping I-75 in Ohio.
 Once the Interstate passes over the Ohio River, it cannot descend directly into downtown Cincinnati.
 South of 5th Street, I-75 must stay elevated to cross active CSX rail lines between Pete Rose Avenue and 3rd Street.
 In addition, any design requires accommodating a complicated system of mainline and ramp movements to provide local access and continuity along I-71, I-75, and US-50.
 Depressing the roadway to support a freeway cap while meeting these geometric constraints would require steep roadway grades that would not meet design standards.
 Such steep grades would present traffic operational and safety concerns, particularly considering the high volumes of heavy truck traffic traveling through the corridor.
 Between 5th Street and Ezzard Charles Drive, there are several areas where I-75 is relatively level with the surrounding land uses.
-A freeway cap could be constructed either by leaving I-75 at the current elevation or by lowering the Interstate.
-If the existing I-75 elevation is maintained, a freeway cap would need to be constructed 20 to 30 feet over the highway to provide adequate clearance for the freeway lanes.
+A freeway cap could be constructed either by leaving I-75 elevation is maintained, a freeway cap would need to be constructed 20 to 30 feet over the highway to provide adequate clearance for the freeway lanes.
 Given the proximity of Western Avenue and Winchell Avenue, the freeway cap would either need to extend over these roads, or they would need to be raised up to be level with the top of the cap.
 Transitioning from the top of the highway cap back to the elevations of the surrounding land uses in a way that provides accessible and open connections east and west of I-75 would substantially increase the project's footprint beyond what is considered reasonable and would impact low-income housing, schools, parks, historic structures, commercial and industrial businesses, and local streets.
 These